near/docs/docs/2.build/4.web3-apps/ai/ai-assistant.md

 ## Moving Forward

+<MovingForward content={`
 That's it for the quickstart tutorial.
 You have now seen an open-source AI agent interacting with NEAR and controlling a wallet to make transactions.

-To better understand how it works, check the [`agent.py` file](https://github.com/RezaRahemtola/near-ai-assistant/blob/main/ai/src/agent/agent.py) and the [Function Calling explanation on HuggingFace](https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B#prompt-format-for-function-calling).
+To better understand how it works, check the [\`agent.py\` file](https://github.com/RezaRahemtola/near-ai-assistant/blob/main/ai/src/agent/agent.py) and the [Function Calling explanation on HuggingFace](https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B#prompt-format-for-function-calling).

 A lot of things could be built by leveraging this PoC, some ideas could be:
 - A chatbot integrated to the explorer to summarize transactions directly in the page